Voltstro-Studios/UnityVoltBuilder/README.md

 This tool is designed to be modfied, you can still use the default one if you want!

 Like I said before, the build tool is broken down into 3 sections using interfaces.
-You can modify what class the tool will use in `BuildTool.cs` under OnEnabled.
+You can modify what class the tool will use in `BuildTool.cs` under OnEnabled().

 ## Using a custom config

-You may want to use a custom build config to save settings that you need in your build settings.For example, you might want to save if you want to copy the build or not.
+You may want to use a custom build config to save settings that you need in your build settings.
+For example, you might want to save if you want to copy the build or not.

 To use a custom build config, go to `ConfigManager.cs` and in NewConfig() change the BuildOptions to use your own class that implements `IBuildConfig`.